rb3nzr/DAHelper/README.md

 + A second series of baselines are run.
 + Baseline files are then diffed and the results are printed/logged.

 Requires [pe-sieve](https://github.com/hasherezade/pe-sieve/releases), [MFTECmd](https://ericzimmerman.github.io/#!index.md), and [ExtractUsnJrnl](https://github.com/jschicht/ExtractUsnJrnl?tab=readme-ov-file) in script root.
 The option to download these on a first run will be given, as well as the option to install Sysmon with a trace config.
 If running initially without an internet connection then download these tools and match or change the paths in the script.
-These are not manditory and if the script does not find them the those functions will be skipped.
+These are not mandatory and if the script does not find them the those functions will be skipped.

 ### Options
 ```